How Does Your Company Handle Weekend Leave When Sick Leave Follows a Long Weekend?

 Manoj Sir,

-We do not club SL with CL.
-Its not in our policy either.
-Im trying to understand your input.
-My query is that, if an employee wants to avoid deductions on his number of CL's, he plans on applying for a sick leave on monday after taking CL from friday to avail a long weekend, should we still deduct sat and sun as CL?
+We do not combine SL with CL.
+It's not in our policy either.
+I'm trying to understand your input.
+My query is if an employee wants to avoid deductions on his number of CL's by planning to apply for a sick leave on Monday after taking CL from Friday to enjoy a long weekend, should we still deduct Saturday and Sunday as CL?

 Nagarkar Vinayak L